stratosphereips/StratosphereLinuxIPS/docs/usage.md

 There are two options how to run Kalipso Locally:

+### Kalipso

-1. You can run Kalipso as a shell script in another terminal using the command:
+You can run Kalipso as a shell script in another terminal using the command:

 	```./kalipso.sh```